benbrunyee/fulcrum-export-import/notes.md

 Questions:

 - SITE VISIT RECORDS - Why is there "Planned work carried out?" and "Treatment carried out?" fields?
-Aren't they the same?
+Aren't they the same? - Check notes
-- SITE VISIT RECORDS - "Total number of knotweed stands identified" need to be conditionally hidden?
+- SITE VISIT RECORDS - "Total number of knotweed stands identified" need to be conditionally hidden? - Check notes
-- SITE VISIT RECORDS - "Technician feedback" should be within the "Service Visit Records" repeatable?
+- SITE VISIT RECORDS - "Technician feedback" should be within the "Service Visit Records" repeatable? - Check notes